What biochemical blood test is normal? table. Normal cholesterol value in women

 • fever.

-A decrease in protein that is not associated with a disease can occur due to pregnancy (last trimester), the preparation of an athlete for competitions, and a recumbent lifestyle.
+A decrease in protein that is not associated with illness can occur due to pregnancy (last trimester), preparation of an athlete for competitions, or a sedentary lifestyle.

-Unlike a decrease in the amount of protein in the blood, its increase is in no way associated with physiological abnormalities.
-In the event of an increase in this indicator, the patient immediately requires examination and supervision of the attending physician.
+Unlike a decrease in the amount of protein in the blood, its increase has nothing to do with physiological abnormalities.
+If this indicator increases, the patient immediately requires examination and supervision of the attending physician.

-The reasons for the increase in protein in the blood include:
+Reasons for increased protein in the blood include:

 • Hepatitis;